 It's all natural!
 No side effects!
 It cures everything!
 (Did I mention it was all natural?)
-Everyday Einstein looks at the science (and science fiction) of herbal medicine and homeopathic remedies.
+Ask Science looks at the science (and science fiction) of herbal medicine and homeopathic remedies.

 What do herbal medicine, probiotics, chiropractic care, meditation, magnet therapy, and homeopathy have in common?
 They are all on the National Institute of Health’s list of “Complementary and Alternative Medicines” or CAM for short.